l0450/ProgramsInC/README.md

 ## Exercise 6 - Reversing an array using pointers ##

 Write a C program that reads an array of integers from the user and then displays the array's contents in reverse order using pointers.

+## Exercise 7 - 3 user input tasks ##

+# a) Area and circumference calculator #

+Write a program that:
+1. Displays a selection menu: Rectangle (1) or Circle (2).
+2. Uses a switch statement (or nested if-else statements) to handle the user's choice.
+3. Depending on the choice:
+o Rectangle: Prompts for the side lengths.
+Uses the `double` type for calculations.
+Calculates and displays the area and perimeter. o Circle: Prompts for the radius.
+Calculates and displays the area ($\pi r^2$) and circumference ($2\pi r$).
+Uses a constant for $\pi$ (e.g., `M_PI` from `math.h` or defined as `3.14159`).
+4. Implements input validation: If the user enters a negative value for a side or the radius, it displays an error message and prompts for re-entry (using a `do-while` loop).